Wiring Harness Restoration Frequently Asked Questions

 This is custom work and there is a lot of labor that goes into it.
 Once we start on a harness we cannot return it to the condition it was in when a customer sent it to us.
 Because of that, we cannot cancel an order, however, we can return it “as-is”, that is the condition it is in at the time the customer wanted to cancel it.
 If there were any unused funds, after shipping and costs to that point, they would be refunded.

 Can you build me a new harness?

-Yes, but it would be very expensive and the quality would be very low.
-To build a new one it would require us to buy aftermarket reproduction connectors.
-That would be expensive but the larger issue is that the quality would be very low due to the low quality of the aftermarket connectors.
-It is always better to rebuild a harness that build a new one, both quality and price.
+Yes, in some cases, but it would be very expensive and the quality would be very low.
+To build a new harness it would require us to buy aftermarket reproduction connectors.
+That would be expensive, but the larger issue is that the quality would be very low due to the low quality of the aftermarket connectors.
+It is always better to rebuild a harness than build a new one, both in quality, and price.